29 Best Souvenirs in Cancun and Where to Buy Them

 Mercado 23 is located in downtown Cancun at the intersection of Avenida Tulum and Avenida Chichen Itza.

 Mercado 23 is a popular place for locals to go to buy fresh produce, meats, and cheese.
+If you are looking for authentic food items to take home, this is the place to go.
+You can find stalls selling spices, salsas, and Mexican candies.

+Outside of the market, there are several souvenir shops.
 Just like Market 28, make sure you plan to eat at Mercado 23.
+There, you can eat with and like a local at taco stands and small restaurants.

 👉🏽 Coral Negro Flea Market